ananthakumaran/paisa/docs/reference/config.md

 db_path: /home/john/Documents/paisa/paisa.db

 # The ledger client to use
-# OPTIONAL, DEFAULT: ledger, ENUM: ledger, hledger
+# OPTIONAL, DEFAULT: ledger, ENUM: ledger, hledger, beancount
-ledger_cli: hledger
+ledger_cli: ledger

 # The default currency to use.
 NOTE: Paisa tries to convert other
 # currencies to default currency, so make sure it's possible to